bradallenfisher/dmd-course-materials/topics/narrative.md

 # Why stories?
 In the talk, [The storytelling animal: Jonathan Gottschall at TEDxFurmanU](https://www.youtube.com/watch?v=Vhd0XdedLpY), Jonathan Gottshcall tells about the pervasive role stories play in the human experience.
+Storytelling is how humans organize reality.

 ## Story and Design